Newly found dinosaur is smaller cousin of T. rex

 For much of the 20 years since the fossils were uncovered, the team did not know the specimen belonged to a cousin of T. rex.

-Between 1998 and 2006, the fossils were stored at the Arizona Museum of Natural History in Mesa, Arizona, USA.
+Between 1998 and 2006, the fossils were stored at the Arizona Museum of Natural History in Mesa, Arizona.

-After 2006, Nesbitt brought the fossils with him through various postings as a student and researcher in the American states of New York, Texas, Illinois and Virginia.
+After 2006, Nesbitt brought the fossils with him through various postings as a student and researcher in New York, Texas, Illinois and Virginia.